gauravyadav-ai/gauravyadav-ai.github.io/index.md

 ## Hi, I'm Gaurav Yadav

-Data Science student focused on Deep Learning and Computer Vision.
+Data Science student focused on Deep Learning and Computer Vision.I like thinking and solving new problems that could provide value in real life.

 ### Interests